imanuelcostigan/RSQLServer/README.md

 # DBI
 #############

-# Note we do not attach the RSQLServer library.
+# Note we do not attach the RSQLServer package.
 library(DBI)
 # Connect to AW server in ~/sql.yaml
 # This is an Azure hosted SQL Server database provided at someone else's